Methodology

 - Higher-rate threshold: £50,270.
 Additional rate: above £125,140.

-These are 2026/27 rates for England and Wales.
-Thresholds are frozen until at least April 2028.
+These are 2026/27 rates for England, Wales and Northern Ireland.
+The personal allowance and income tax thresholds are frozen until April 2031.

 What we assume